jdan/thatjdanisso.cool/articles/2013-08-05-seriously-the-reflog-isnt-that-scary.md

     Deleted branch my-awesome-branch (was 29ef6ec).
     $ git reflog
     29ef6ec HEAD@{0}: merge my-awesome-branch: Fast-forward
-    d9b0af2 HEAD@{1}: checkout: moving from my-awesome-branch to master 29ef6ec HEAD@{2}: commit: Changes on another branch d9b0af2 HEAD@{3}: checkout: moving from master to my-awesome-branch d9b0af2 HEAD@{4}: commit: Second commit
+    d9b0af2 HEAD@{1}: checkout: moving from my-awesome-branch to main 29ef6ec HEAD@{2}: commit: Changes on another branch d9b0af2 HEAD@{3}: checkout: moving from main to my-awesome-branch d9b0af2 HEAD@{4}: commit: Second commit
     9056e55 HEAD@{5}: reset: moving to 9056e55
     e1a2208 HEAD@{6}: commit (amend): initial commit.
     9056e55 HEAD@{7}: commit (initial): initial commit.

 We have a few options here.
-We can revert back to a time before the branch was even created, when the commit was made on the branch, or just before we merged into master.
+We can revert back to a time before the branch was even created, when the commit was made on the branch, or just before we merged into main.
 For our use-case, we simply want to undo our merge. `d9b0af2` looks promising (but there are other equally good choices here).
 This time, we'll do a _hard_ reset, since we don't need to stage any changes before a merge.

     $ git reset --hard d9b0af2
     HEAD is now at d9b0af2 Second commit